-As this assessment is used in the Internship Course, which is one of the last courses candidates take before graduating, faculty expect scores to be strong.
-Because the assessment and rubric are tied to InTASC standards and state standards, candidates' artifacts demonstrated student learning via mastery of InTASC and content standards.
+This assessment is used in the Internship Course, which is one of the last courses candidates take before graduating; therefore, faculty expect scores to be strong.

-Although 100% of candidates met target in 2018-2019, program faculty reviewed the evidence to assess student learning, and based on the analysis of the results, faculty will add resources relating to professionalism and motivation for teaching to support student learning, as this is a growing concern in the field of elementary education.
+Action - Decision or Recommendation: Based on the analysis of the AC 2019-2020 data, and to drive improvement in AC 2020-2021, faculty will add resources relating to professionalism and motivation for teaching to support student learning, as this is a growing concern in the field of elementary education.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as professionals who teach children in the elementary grades.

-Based on the analysis of the 2018-2019 results, in 2019-2020, faculty will also assess candidates' professionalism and motivation for teaching to support student learning to maintain a pattern of continuous improvement.
+Based on the analysis of the 2019-2020 results, in 2020-2021, faculty will assess candidates' professionalism and motivation for teaching to support student learning to maintain a pattern of continuous improvement.